Evgeniya Rodina: 2004–05

-On her next attempt to qualify for a $25 tournament, at Tbilisi, Georgia in September, she lost in the qualifying round to Kristina Antoniychuk of Ukraine in straight sets, but was allowed into the main draw as a lucky loser, only to face Bardina for a third time in the first round.
+On her next attempt to qualify for a $25 tournament, at Tbilisi, Georgia in September, she lost in the qualifying round to Kristina Antoniychuk in straight sets, but was allowed into the main draw as a lucky loser, only to face Bardina for a third time in the first round.
 Despite winning a set from her fellow Russian for the first time, she lost the match in three.

-Wildcarded into the $50k Batumi Ladies Open main draw, also in Georgia, at the end of that month, she reached the second round, then lost to another compatriot Alla Kudryavtseva.
+Wildcarded into the $50k Batumi Ladies Open main draw, also in Georgia, at the end of that month, she reached the second round, then lost to another compatriot, Alla Kudryavtseva.

 The next week, in early October, she was favoured with yet another wildcard into a main draw, and this time it was to be her first WTA Tour main draw.
 Nonetheless, she defeated compatriot Tatiana Panova in Round One and Hungarian talent Melinda Czink in round two to reach the quarterfinal stage at her début WTA event, but then lost a three-set clash to her compatriot Ekaterina Bychkova.

 The ranking points accrued by this run of results were sufficient to afford her direct entry into the main draw of the next $25k contest she entered, which took place at Minsk in Belarus, early in November.
-In this instance, she won through to the quarterfinals, but was stopped a round short of her career-best performance at this level by emerging star Agnieszka Radwańska of Poland.
+In this instance, she won through to the quarterfinals, but was stopped a round short of her career-best performance at this level by emerging star Agnieszka Radwańska.

 In mid-November she was forced to fight through qualifying to enter the popular $25k event at Průhonice in the Czech Republic, and succeeded in defeating future top-50 star Dominika Cibulková and Maša Zec Peškirič to achieve this end.
-But in the first round of the main draw she lost in two sets to Czech player Michaela Paštiková.
+But in the first round of the main draw she lost in two sets to Michaela Paštiková.

 She did not play another match for the next three months, but ended the year ranked world No. 323.